synyx/dashboard/README.md

 [synyx/dashboard](http://github.com/synyx/dashboard) is licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0)

-All logos, brands and trandemarks are **not** under the Apache License 2.0 and may not be used without permission from [synyx](http://www.synyx.de/).
+All logos, brands and trademarks are **not** under the Apache License 2.0 and may not be used without permission from [synyx](http://www.synyx.de/).